effector/next/README.md

 You should use this version of provider in the `app` directory from now on.

+> We will bundle the package using the `'use client'` directive once `app` directory goes stable and there will be more information about directives usage.

+#### 2. Setup provider in the Root Layout

-2. To use client components with effector units anywhere in the tree - add `EffectorAppNext` provider (which was created at previous step) at your [Root Layout](https://beta.nextjs.org/docs/routing/pages-and-layouts#root-layout-required)
+To use client components with effector units anywhere in the tree - add `EffectorAppNext` provider (which was created at previous step) at your [Root Layout](https://beta.nextjs.org/docs/routing/pages-and-layouts#root-layout-required)

 If you are using [multiple Root Layouts](https://beta.nextjs.org/docs/routing/defining-routes#example-creating-multiple-root-layouts) - each one of them should also have the `EffectorAppNext` provider.